PerseusRealDeal/ConsolePerseusLogger/README.md

 - Preconfigured GitHub config [.gitignore](/.gitignore)
 - Preconfigured GitHub CI [main.yml](/.github/workflows/main.yml)

-# License MIT
+# License

+`License:` MIT

 Copyright © 7531 - 7534 Mikhail A. Zhigulin of Novosibirsk<br/>
 Copyright © 7531 - 7534 PerseusRealDeal

 - The year starts from the creation of the world according to a Slavic calendar.
 - September, the 1st of Slavic year.
-It means that "Sep 01, 2024" is the beginning of 7533.
+It means that "Sep 01, 2025" is the beginning of 7534.

-## Other Required License Notices
+## Other required license notices

 © 2025 The SwiftLint Contributors **for** SwiftLint</br>
 © GitHub **for** GitHub Action cirruslabs/swiftlint-action@v1</br>